Statistical mechanical model for crack growth: Asymptotic approach

 Note that multiplying the net rate of crack growth $k^\mathrm{net}$ by the atomic spacing $b$ gives the crack growth velocity, i.e., Eq.~\eqref{eq:knet}.
-The only macroscopic parameters in Eq.~\eqref{eq:k_net_macro} are the energy release rate $R$, the temperature $T$, and the elastic modulus $E$.
-The atomic parameters in Eq.~\eqref{eq:k_net_macro} are the attempt frequency $\omega_0$, the atomic spacing and bond length $b$, the potential energy barrier to the transition state for breaking a bond $\Delta u^\ddagger$, and the transition state bond displacement $\Delta x^\ddagger$.
-As such, Eq.~\eqref{eq:k_net_macro} constitutes a new physically based relation for modeling subcritical crack growth experiments \cite{preston1935time,freiman2009environmentally,delrio2022eliciting}.
-The atomic parameters in Eq.~\eqref{eq:k_net_macro} could be determined with electronic structure calculations, but it may also be possible to calibrate a subset of the parameters using experimental results in order to examine microscopic properties.
+The only macroscopic parameters in Eq.~\eqref{eq:k_net_macro} are the energy release rate $R$ and the temperature $T$.
+The atomic parameters in Eq.~\eqref{eq:k_net_macro} are the attempt frequency $\omega_0$, atomic spacing and bond length $b$, atomic bending stiffness $c$, potential energy barrier $\Delta u^\ddagger$, and transition state bond displacement $\Delta x^\ddagger$.
+As such, Eq.~\eqref{eq:k_net_macro} constitutes a useful physically based relation for modeling subcritical crack growth experiments \cite{preston1935time,freiman2009environmentally,delrio2022eliciting}.
+Eq.~\eqref{eq:k_net_macro} matches the form obtained by \citet{marder1996statistical} for small $\Delta v$.
+The atomic parameters in Eq.~\eqref{eq:k_net_macro} could be determined with electronic structure calculations, but it may also be possible to calibrate a subset of the parameters using experimental results to examine microscopic properties.

 A simpler relation for the net rate of crack growth in Eq.~\eqref{eq:k_net_macro} is obtained by neglecting the Bell term, yielding